Bastians-Bits/my-zsh/README.md

 ## Eza

-ls on steriods.
-Install it based on your distribution.
+`ls` on steriods.
+Check your package manager if it is available.
 Add alias.zsh to your ~/.oh-my-zsh/custom containing

 ```
 alias ll="eza -l -g -a --icons"